 Social media advertising is growing by leaps and bounds, and there’s no doubt that Facebook is leading the way.
 While there are multiple reasons as to why Facebook ads give great real-world results, one of the most obvious ones is the fact that you get variety.
 Something that is hard to find on other advertising platforms.

-That’s right, as a Facebook advertiser, you are not limited to one type of ad.
-Which gives you the creative freedom to experiment with various ad types and find out which one drives the most conversions.
+That’s right, as a Facebook advertiser, you are not limited to one type of ad, one ad placement or one ad format.
+It gives you the creative freedom to experiment with various ad types and find out which one drives the most conversions.
 According to Sprout Social, video is the best format based on engagement and shares.
 However, most users prefer to watch videos without sound.
 That’s why you have to make sure to put subtitles on the video itself.
 Also, because of the fact that videos are time consuming to create, single image ads will be your best starting point when launching a new campaign.
 If one ad type doesn’t work, you’re free to try another one.
 Experimentation is the key.